Siddh019/FlexPower-Project/README.md

   * Task 1.2: Write functions that compute the Profit and Loss for each strategy (PnL)
   * Task 1.3: Expose the function written in task 1.2 as an entrypoint of a web application

-For this task, I used the following Python packages such as pandas (for data manipulation and analysis), sqlite3 (for interacting with the SQLite database), and Flask (for creating the API).
+For this task, I used the following Python packages - pandas (for data manipulation and analysis), sqlite3 (for interacting with the SQLite database), and Flask (for creating the API).
 Hence, installing these packages is a necessary for running the code.

 * Task 2
   * Task 2.1: Aggregate energy forecasts and prices by date and hour, converting MW values to MWh.